-Springfield Township, OH
+Springfield Township, Ohio

 According to the 2000 Census, Springfield Township is Hamilton County's fourth largest township, with a population of 37,587.